57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 ![account-etherscan](./account-etherscan.png)

-Here we fill the ETH into the input in our DApp then click the charge, our DApp will call out the EOA wallet transaction sending modal connected by dynamic, and confirm the transaction.
+Here, we fill the ETH into the input in our DApp then click "charge."
+When this happens, our DApp will call the EOA wallet transaction sending modal connected by Dynamic, and confirm the transaction in the system.

-After transaction finished, our DApp will refresh automatically, then you will find out the balance number changed, yes your charging was succeed.
+After transaction has finished, our DApp will refresh automatically.
+Once that happens, you will discover that
+the balance changed and your charge was succeeded.

 ### Send Multiple Transactions Using the AA Wallet
 Because the AA wallet sends user operations, and user operations need to convert structured data into callData format, we need to use `encodeFunctionData` to convert structured data into callData.

-In the code snippet below, we can see one of the features of the AA wallet, which is to combine multiple operations into a single transaction.
+In the code snippet below, we can see one of the features of the AA wallet, which combines multiple operations into a single transaction.
 This transaction is a common investment operation.
 The first step is to request the transaction for the Approve operation, followed by the transaction for the specific Approve operation.
 The AA wallet then combines these two steps into a user operation list and sends it